Self-Reflective Generation at Test Time: Method Analysis and Insights

 Consequently, the primary overhead stems from the on-the-fly optimization of the correction vector $\delta$, which is triggered only at sparse, high-uncertainty junctures.
 This cost can be approximated as:

 where $N_{\text{act}}$ is the number of reflection activations, $T$ is the number of inner optimization steps, and $C_{\text{bp}}$ is the cost of a single backpropagation pass.
 This design is inherently efficient.
 Unlike post-hoc refinement methods, whose costs scale linearly with the full sequence length, the overhead of our \name{} scales only with the number of critical interventions.
-Our experiments in Section~\ref{efficienct_result} showing that the total overhead remains bounded, stabilizing at approximately 50\%.
+Our experiments in Section~\ref{efficienct_result} showing that our method incurs only a small additional overhead.
 This makes \name{} a practical solution for enhancing model reasoning without prohibitive computational expense.